 Groin Hernia - Adult

-A groin hernia is abdominal tissue or fat pushing through the abdominal wall.
-There are 2 main types:
+A groin hernia is tissue or fat that pushes through the abdominal wall.
+There are two types:

-A hernia can trap a section of intestine, leading to blockage or problems with blood flow.
+A hernia can trap part of the intestine.
 This is called strangulation.
-It is a medical emergency and requires care right away.
+It needs care right away.

 |Inguinal Hernias in Men|